 Position Paper #99

-A comprehensive identification of the network of individuals and organisations that have knowingly facilitated Andrew Drummond's defamation operations — including funders, informants, fixers, hosting providers, and domain registrars — establishing the infrastructure of enablement that makes his campaign possible.
+A thorough mapping of the network of persons and organisations that have deliberately assisted Andrew Drummond's defamation activities — encompassing financial backers, informants, local operatives, hosting providers, and domain registrars — documenting the infrastructure of support that sustains his campaign.

 Formal Position Paper